csasl/yoga_app/README.md

 The addPose methods throws the following exceptions:

-1. Duplicate pose exception - we want to maintain the order of the sequence but don't want duplicates so created a duplicate pose exception to alert the user of the duplicate.
+1. Duplicate pose exception - we want to maintain the order of the sequence but don't want duplicates so created a duplicate pose exception to alert the user that the sequence already contains the pose.
 It is caught in the PoseAdder class of the GUI.

 2. Out of time exception - we don't want to add more poses to the sequence once all the allocated time has been assigned so created an out of time exception to alert the user that all the time has been assigned.
 It is caught in the PoseAdder